FayeCarter/team-bnb/README.md

 > As a user,
 > to prevent anyone messing with my account,
 > I want to be able to log out.

+> As a user,
+> so that I can see the available properties,
+> I want to see a list of properties.

 ### Landlord